AngelikaModrzejewska/responsive-website-with-css-and-jq/README.md

 * media-queries (Mobile First), tested for max. viewport width 1280px
 * keyframes-animations (header shake-button 'see my portfolio', arrow-button)
-* jquery (interactiv navigation on scroll and on click, arrow-button scroll to the second section on mouseover)
+* jquery (interactive navigation on scroll and on click, arrow-button scroll to the second section on mouseover)

 Pictures: https://pixabay.com/